Melvin Calvin: The foundation of the Melvin Calvin laboratory

 The circular laboratory known as the “Roundhouse” was designed to facilitate collaboration between students and visiting scientists in Calvin’s lab.
 It was created as Calvin had an insatiable curiosity that drove him to become well versed in many fields and recognize the benefits of cross disciplinary collaboration.
 Open scientific discussion was a large part of his students' everyday lives and he wanted to create a community space where all kinds of minds and knowledge were brought together.
 In order to help facilitate this in the Roundhouse, he brought in post doctoral students and guest scientists from all around the world.

-The community Calvin created within the roundhouse was one that students and staff members felt they could truly reach their potential in.
-Calvin became known for his management skills which many creative scientific outlets are modeled after today.
+Calvin established a community within the roundhouse where students and staff members felt they could truly realize their potential.
+His management skills became renowned and many creative scientific outlets are modeled after them today.
 He was known as Mr. Photosynthesis but that does not even begin to describe how his organizational and management skills revolutionized the scientific community across all fronts.

 Discovery of the Calvin cycle

-The discovery of the Calvin cycle would start by building on the research done by Sam Ruben and Martin Kamen after their work on the carbon-14 isotope came to an end after Rebun’s accidental death in the laboratory and Kamen found himself in trouble over security breaches with the FBI and Department of State.
+The discovery of the Calvin cycle would start by building on the research done by Sam Ruben and Martin Kamen after their work on the carbon-14 isotope came to an end after Ruben’s accidental death in the laboratory and Kamen found himself in trouble over security breaches with the FBI and Department of State.
 Despite this Ernest Lawrence, the Radiation Laboratory director, was proud of the work they had done and wanted to see the research furthered so he along with Wendell Latimer, the Dean of Chemistry and Chemical Engineering, recruited Calvin in 1945.

 The lab's original focus was on the applications of Carbon-14 in medicine and synthesis of radio-labeled amino acids and biological metabolites for medical research.
 Calvin began to establish the lab by recruiting strong chemists in labs across the country.
 He then recruited Andrew Benson, who had worked with Ruben and Kamen previously on photosynthesis and C-14, to head that aspect of the lab.

 The predominating theory regarding the production of sugars and other reduced carbon compounds was that they were considered to be a “light” reaction.
 This theory had yet to be disproven.
 Benson began his investigation by continuing his previous work with the isolation of the product of dark CO2 fixation and would then crystalize the radioactive succinic acid.
 This paired with exposing algae to light without CO2 and then immediately transferring it to a dark flask that contained CO2 and observing that the radioactive sucrose was still formed at the same rate as when photosynthesis was allowed to be carried out in pure light gave definitive evidence that there was a non-photochemical reduction of CO2.